outl1ne/using-models-in-laravel-migrations/README.md

 But, ORMs have been built for a reason to simplify working with data and there may be a solution that we could still depend on models within migrations.

-So, before we jump into a solution, let's have a case where we can reproduce the issue, we're trying to resolve.
+So, before we jump into a solution, let's have a case where we can reproduce the issue in a Laravel application, we're trying to resolve.

 ## Reproducible use case